williamw520/jsoda/README.md

-## Development Guide
+# Development Guide

 ### Jsoda API Object Model

-There are only a few simple objects in Jsoda to access the API.
+There are only a few simple objects in Jsoda to access the API: Jsoda, Dao, and Query.

+##### Jsoda API Object

 The main factory is the <kbd>Jsoda</kbd> object, which has your AWS credentials defining the scope of the database operations, i.e. the